HoneyRoasted/honeyroasted.github.io/javatype/primer.md

 # [JavaType](landing.md) Primer

 ## Definitions
-Below are some definitions of the names used in the library.
 ### Type Parameter
 A Type parameter is a type variable appearing in either a class or method declaration.
 For example:
 ```java